 If you are found guilty of a misdemeanor domestic violence charge for the third time in a seven-year period, you can be charged with a felony.
 Penalties, in this case, may include prison time.
 Aggravated domestic violence in Arizona is a class five felony that carries up to a two-and-a-half-year prison term for a first conviction.

-Our Phoenix domestic violence defense attorneys attack every weakness in the prosecution’s case and raise every possible defense.
+Our Phoenix domestic violence lawyers attack every weakness in the prosecution’s case and raise every possible defense.
 Defenses against domestic violence charges include: